Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt3-trigger.md

 In the heat of the moment it’d been so obvious, so simple.
 Problem; solution.
 And it *had* been simple.
 Up, and under the ribs.
 Drew had just… he’d looked confused, and then he’d looked dead.
 Like his brain hadn’t had time to catch up with what happened.

 On the one hand, Sam wanted to vomit.
 On the other hand… he was glad that Drew hadn’t suffered.
-He was---had been---a good man.
+He was - had been - a good man.
 A kind man.

 And innocent, too.
 At least, innocent of anything that deserved... *this.* That was the bit that made Sam’s skin crawl and made him feel like a monster.
 Drew had just been doing his job.
 He wasn’t part of the problem!
 He wasn’t one of humanity’s jailors, he was just a…